carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 > You can use several metrics to know the quality of your assemblies.
 [MetaQuast](https://quast.sourceforge.net/metaquast.html) is a program
 >  that gives you these metrics for metagenome assemblies in an interactive report and text files and plots.
 {: .callout}

-> ## Discussion 1: Relation between MAGs and depth
-> The sequencing center has returned you a file with 18,412 reads.
-Given that the bacterial genome size range between 4Mbp and 13Mbp (Mb=10^6 bp) and that the size of the reads in this run is 150bp.
-With these data, how many complete bacterial genomes can you reconstruct?
->> ## Solution
->>
->> None, because 18,412 reads of 150bp each give a total count of 2,761,800~2Mbp even if no read maps to the same region, the amount of basepair is inferior to the size of a bacterial genome
-> {: .solution}
-{: .discussion}